grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/06 Grafana App.md

 ---
-title: 'Grafana Plugin'
+title: 'Grafana App'
-excerpt: 'View your k6 Cloud Test Results in Grafana'
+excerpt: 'Use k6 Cloud in Grafana'
 ---

 The [k6 Cloud app](https://grafana.com/grafana/plugins/grafana-k6-app/) for [Grafana](https://grafana.com/) simulates the k6 Cloud UI in your dashboard.
-While Grafana Plugin does not yet support all the features of k6 Cloud we are actively working on reaching feature parity.
+While the Grafana App does not yet support all the features of k6 Cloud we are actively working on reaching feature parity.

 Currently supported features:
 * manage and visualize your k6 Cloud tests in Grafana.